arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case?

-3/5
+3.7/5

 Explain the reason for this score in detail:

 The idea for our test case was great and generally logical, but I do believe it was initially a bit too complicated in some areas, which presented difficulties that we probably wouldn't have experienced if we catered towards a simpler code.
-However, we were able to simplify most of it, and I'm satisfied that the sensors was actually of use to the goal instead of just a non-functional factor (which we could've done apparently).
+For example, we decided to go get the obstacles one by one, when we could've probably halved our effort by just making longer arms and grabbing both of them in one go.
+However, we were able to simplify most of it, and I'm satisfied that the ultrasonic sensor was actually of use to the goal instead of just a non-functional factor, which is what we did for the colour sensor.

-We were really
+I think in the final performance we did pretty okay, it was a bit scruffy in some areas and could be improved in terms of the measurements of some of the turns and driving, but overall the vision was there and could've been made better if we were more productive in class and/or had a bit more time.

 When rating 1-5 with 1 being not well at all and 5 being exceptionally well, how well do you think this team member performed throughout all stages of the project?

-3.9/5
+4/5

 ---
 ### **Peer Evaluation - YUNA**
 **When rating 1-5 with 1 being lacklustre effort and 5 being outstanding effort, how much effort do you feel this group member put into this project?**

-**3.5/5**
+**4/5**

 Yuna put in decent effort into this project overall.
 She mostly stayed on task and spent a lot of her own time at home researching about the colour sensor when we kept having issues with our code for the colour sensor.
 Even though she (and I) became a bit downcast especially when issues arose such as having to scratch our original plans and the robot not running our code in the SECOND LAST LESSON, she was able to get back on track very quickly and always had a determined mindset.